kiki-lee/sharkmap/zoo.md

 # skillmap
 * name: The Zookeeper's Day!
 * description: Ever wonder what it takes to be a zookeeper?
-The answer may surprise you... \n Click on the first level to start your journey.
+The answer may surprise you...

+Click on the first level to start your journey.
 * bannerurl: /static/skillmap/space/zoo/zoo-welcome.png
 * backgroundurl: /static/skillmap/space/game-maker-guide-background.png
 * primarycolor: #2EA9B0